CoherentStructures/CoherentStructures.jl/docs/src/examples_pub_overview.md

-# Overview of Examples related to Publications

-The `CoherentStructures.jl' package has been used in a number of publications to date, and many more publications contain algorithms it has implementations of.
+# Related publications

-In this folder, we include code that reproduces (or imitates) the numerical experiments done in some of these papers.
+The `CoherentStructures.jl` package implements several published methodologies and algorithms.
+References to the original works can be found in the documentation of the different methods.
+In this section, we include code that reproduces (or imitates) the numerical experiments done in some publications that have been or can be performed with `CoherentStructures.jl`.

-As the numerical experiments are too involved to recompute the results of each every time this documentation is updated, it may happen that future code changes in `CoherentStructures.jl' or other packages cause the code included to fail or behave differently.
-Please open an issue on github if you notice that this is the case.
+In contrast to the other [examples](@ref examples_section), these scripts are not run every time the documentation gets rebuilt due to computing time limitations, and are therefore not continuously tested.
+If you find that some of the following scripts fail to work, please open an issue on GitHub.